adjust/dev-docs/docs/react-native/recording/session-parameters.md

 :::

-You can remove all session parameters if they're' no longer required.
+You can remove all session parameters if they're no longer required.
 To do this, call the `resetSessionCallbackParameters` method.

 :::{tab-set-code}